-Open Session Item
+Open Session Item 10. b.

-From: Jessica Mefford-Miller - Executive Director Metro Transit Subject: Contract Award: New Flyer, To Purchase 14 Battery Electric Articulated Buses Disposition: Approval Presentation : Jessica Mefford-Miller-Executive Director Metro Transit; Larry Jackson, Executive Vice President of Administration; Darren Curry, Chief Mechanical Officer
+From: Taulby Roach, President and Chief Executive Officer Subject: Contract Award: New Flyer, To Purchase 14 Battery Electric Articulated Buses Disposition: Approval Presentation : Jessica Mefford-Miller-Executive Director Metro Transit; Larry Jackson, Executive Vice President of Administration; Darren Curry, Chief Mechanical Officer

-To present to the Operations Committee, for discussion and referral to the Board of Commissioners, a request for authorization to award a contract to New Flyer for the purchase of fourteen (14) Battery Electric Articulated buses, to replace the Diesel Articulated buses currently in operation on the Grand Line.
+To present to the Board of Commissioners, a request for authorization to award a contract to New Flyer for the purchase of fourteen (14) Battery Electric Articulated buses, to replace the Diesel Articulated buses currently in operation on the Grand Line.